A topic from the subject of Synthesis in Chemistry.

 Properties of Nanoparticles

-The properties of nanoparticles can vary depending on their size, shape, and composition.
-Some of the unique properties of nanoparticles include:
+The properties of nanoparticles can vary significantly depending on their size, shape, composition, and surface modifications.
+Some key properties include:

 Applications of Nanoparticles